 Call for Abstract

-10th International Conference on Chronic Obstructive Pulmonary Disease, will be organized around the theme “Scrutinizing the challenges and developing novel approaches for COPD treatment”
+10th International Conference on Chronic Obstructive Pulmonary Disease (COPD), will be organized around the theme “Let us take the initiative for a healthy lung”

-Copd Congress 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Copd Congress 2020
+COPD CONGRESS 2021 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in COPD CONGRESS 2021

 Submit your abstract to any of the mentioned tracks.